 Finally, try the pedal by itself—just guitar ► pedal ► amp (or direct).
 If the problem disappears, there is probably something else in your signal chain causing the problem.

-Neunaber Technology warrants its products to be free of defects in materials and workmanship for three (3) years from original date of purchase.
-During this period, Neunaber Technology will repair or, at our discretion, replace the defective product at no cost, after returned to our warehouse.
+Neunaber Audio Effects warrants its products to be free of defects in materials and workmanship for three (3) years from original date of purchase.
+During this period, Neunaber Audio Effects will repair or, at our discretion, replace the defective product at no cost, after returned to our warehouse.

 This warranty does not cover products that are damaged through negligence, misuse, alteration, or incorrect/failed power supply; nor does it cover consequential damages resulting from defects in materials or workmanship.

-This limited warranty is transferable, but only when the original purchase was from an authorized re-seller of Neunaber Technology and provenance can be documented.
+This limited warranty is transferable, but only when the original purchase was from an authorized re-seller of Neunaber Audio Effects and provenance can be documented.

 Exceptions to this policy are as follows: